paramraghavan/123ofaws/iam/iam.md

 ## Policy
 A policy is an object in AWS that, when associated with an entity or resource example S3,lambda,ec2 etc.., defines their permissions.
 AWS evaluates these policies when a principal, such as a user, makes a request.
 Permissions in the policies determine whether the request to a resource is allowed or denied.
 Most policies are stored in AWS as JSON documents.
 - Trust policy
 - Permission policy,  Permissions in the policies determine whether the request to a resource is allowed or denied.
-Example: The following example policy grants the s3:GetObject permission to any public anonymous users
+The following example policy grants the s3:GetObject permission to any public anonymous users
 <pre>
 {
   "Version":"2012-10-17",